 Elderberry Tea is a warm drink you can make at home in just minutes!
-It’s a faster alternative to making elderberry syrup, to help get more antioxidants into your day.
+It’s a faster than making elderberry syrup, when your immune system needs a little boost.

-- Black elderberries have antiviral properties, and have been shown to reduce the symptoms and length of influenza.
+- Black elderberries have been shown to reduce the symptoms and length of influenza when taken at the first sign of illness.

 - In one study of patients with influenza, taking elderberry syrup 4 times a day was shown to reduce influenza-like symptoms 4 days earlier than those who didn’t take it.